-Home equity loan Another method for debt consolidation exists for homeowners.
-You can take out a home equity loan with a fixed interest rate and use that money to pay off your credit cards or other debts.
+Another method for debt consolidation exists for homeowners.
+You can take out a home equity loan or a home equity line of credit (sometimes called a HELOC) with a fixed interest rate and use that money to pay off your credit cards or other debts.
 You then repay the loan over a fixed time period.
-Since this type of loan is secured by your house, however, it is risky it you fail to repay it, you could lose your home.
+Since this type of loan is secured by your house, however, it is risky.
+If you fail to repay it, you could lose your home.

 Debt consolidation only makes sense if the following is true:

 And make sure you know who your creditors are!
 If you don’t remember, don’t worry.
-Try checking out your credit report for that informatin.
+Try checking out your credit report for that information.

 Debt consolidation is not always a good idea.
 It won’t fix your financial problems if: